-'Jurriaan' Throws His Toys Out Of the Pram
+Jurriaan Throws His Toys Out Of the Pram

-Debating with Dialectical Mystics is boringly repetitive and highly predictable; the latest example is no different.
-A rather emotional character, who says 'he' is "Jurriaan Bendien", has taken it upon 'himself' to put me in my place.
-Readers can check out the original debate here.
+Debating with Dialectical Mystics is, alas, as boringly predictable as it is tediously repetitive, and this latest example is no different.
+A rather emotional and irascible character, Jurriaan Bendien, has taken it upon himself to put me in my place.
+[Readers can access the original debate here.]

-There I noted the following:
+In that debate, I noted the following:

 The above page contains links to forums on the web where I have 'debated' this creed with other comrades.